Vanda Orchids Care Indoors; Watering, Soil, Fertilizer, Repotting, Propagation, Problems

 Reduce watering in the cold season as growth is minimal at this time but do not allow the soil to dry out completely.
 Drooping or wrinkly leaves indicate that you are underwatering.

-Vanda Orchid blossoms in an average warmth of 21-290C.
+Vanda Orchid prefers a warmth of 21-290C.
 Warmer days and cooler nights with a difference of 10-150C are ideal for this orchid; cool nights are essential to trigger flowering.

-Keep it away from drafts coming from AC units, heat sources, stoves, windy doors and windows among others to prevent flactuations in temperature as they cause reduced growth and browning of leaves.
+Keep it away from sources of drafts like radiators, AC units, heat sources, stoves, windy doors and windows among others, to prevent flactuations in temperature as they can cause reduced growth, wilting, drooping and browning leaves.

 Fertilizer